 Winter Park Fire-Rescue Department, WPFD, serves as the city’s official emergency managers.
-The agency has worked to prepare and respond to situations of local disasters, including those experienced during the 2004 hurricane season.
-The city’s Comprehensive Emergency Management Plan (CEMP) was adopted in 2013 by the City Commission and included plans for preparation, response, and recovery from a localized or regional disaster.
+The agency works to prepare and respond to situations of local disasters.
+Adopted by the City Commission in 2013 the Comprehensive Emergency Management Plan (CEMP) includes plans for preparation, response, and recovery from a localized or regional disaster.

-Fire-Rescue also maintains the city’s emergency alert system.
+The City's Communications Department assists by managing the city’s emergency alert system.
 Unveiled in January 2008, the city’s robust OUTREACH, powered by CodeRED®, allows Winter Park’s emergency managers to inform the community of emergencies through the use of phone, e-mail, wireless devices, and text messaging.
-Residents and business owners can sign up for tailored messages, so they are made aware of situations as soon as possible.
-To signup, please click on the OUTREACH button below and follow the signup instructions.
+Residents and business owners can sign up for tailored messages to be made aware of situations as soon as possible.

-The city also maintains a series of traditional outdoor warning sirens.
-These devices are strategically located throughout the city to assist in the notification of potential severe weather events.
-The “tornado” sirens, as many are referred, sound for three minutes when emergency managers are alerted to a possible tornado in the Winter Park area when the sirens are heard residents should immediately seek shelter and more information on the potential threat.
-The sirens are tested regularly at noon on the first Saturday of each month.
+The city maintains a series of traditional outdoor warning sirens.
+Strategically located throughout the city, these sirens assist in the notification of potential severe weather events.
+The “tornado” sirens, sound for three minutes as an alert to a possible tornado in the Winter Park area.
+When the sirens sound, residents should immediately seek shelter and more information on the potential threat.
+Siren testing takes place on the first Saturday of each month.

 Level 3 - Monitoring Activation - This is typically a "monitoring" phase.
-Notification will be made all departments who would need to take action as part of their everyday responsibilities.
+All departments who would need to take action as part of their everyday responsibilities receive notification.

-Level 2 - Partial Activation - This is a city activation that may not require the activation of every department.
-All primary, or lead, personnel are notified.
-The Emergency Operations Center will be staffed by essential departments.
+Level 2 - Partial Activation - This is a city activation that may not require every department's activation.
+All primary or lead personnel notified.
+Essential departments will staff the Emergency Operations Center.

-Level 1 - Full Scale Activation - In a full scale activation, all primary and support agencies under the state plan are notified.
-The City's Emergency Operations Center will be staffed by essential personnel.
+Level 1 - Full-Scale Activation - In a full-scale activation, all primary and support agencies under the state plan receive notification.
+Essential personnel staff the City's Emergency Operations Center.

 - Hurricane Preparedness Guide